 Speaking to the Patrick MacGill Summer School in Glenties, Co Donegal, Mr Doherty said it has been accepted by the British government that the Northern Secretary’s decision could be judicially reviewable.

 “If he or she were to trigger a referendum where in his or her view there was no support for united Ireland, then he or she could be taken to court.
-The opposite is also the case,” he declared.
+The opposite is also the case,” he said.

 “You could have a situation where through the court you could force the Secretary of State to trigger this,” he said, adding that he believed that a unity referendum will be held, and that it will happen in a few years.